 The American Public Garden Association is dedicated to promoting people's appreciation and understanding of the irreplaceable value of plants.
 Volunteer programs in public gardens advance this mission by recruiting and managing volunteers to provide support for programs and activities in public education, horticulture, research, visitor services, special events, and other aspects of garden operations.

-The APGA's Volunteer Management Section was established to support the paid staff and volunteer leadership of member gardens in developing, implementing, and managing volunteer programs which effectively meet the needs of their organizations.
+The APGA's Volunteer Engagement Section was established to support the paid staff and volunteer leadership of member gardens in developing, implementing, and managing volunteer programs which effectively meet the needs of their organizations.
 The section's mission is to:

 Serve as an information center for resource material on volunteer programs and practices.